NCBI-Hackathons/RetroSpotter/README.md

 # RetroSpotter

-* A computational pipeline for measuring the expression of Endogenous Retroviruses using publically available RNA Seq Data.
+* A computational pipeline for measuring the expression of Human Endogenous Retroviruses using publicly available RNA Seq Data.

 ## What is RetroSpotter?

 The human genome has many Human Endogenous Retroviruses (HERs) located within it.
-It was been proposed that HERs play a role in disease.
-There is currently an unmet need for a tool that will allow the user to test for HER expression using RNA sequencing data.
-RetroSpotter allows the user to compare HER expression in two datasets (e.g. diseease and control).
-The tool outputs a CSV file that allows downstream analysis as well as automatically generating several informative plots.
+It was been proposed that HERs play an important role in disease.
+There is currently an unmet need for a tool which allows the user to test for HER expression using RNA sequencing data.
+RetroSpotter allows the user to compare HER expression in two datasets (e.g. disease and control).
+The tool outputs a CSV file that allows downstream analysis as well as automatically generating several other informative plots.

-The tools makes it possible to measure HER expression in a large range of publically available datasets by streaming data from the SRA.
+The tools makes it possible to measure HER expression in a large range of publicly available datasets by streaming data from the SRA.
 The user provides a list of SRA accessions which RetroSpotter then aligns to a reference FASTA of HER genomes using magicblast.

-We have tested RetroSpotter comparing AML and a Geuvadis dataset.
+We have tested RetroSpotter by comparing an AML and a Geuvadis dataset.

 ## Install Instructions